 The research team also reported on their work with eight teachers who pilot-tested classroom support materials related to the new curriculum unit.
 In particular, the researchers assessed teachers’ knowledge of four key areas—chemical reactions, the conservation of mass, the flow of matter in living systems, and plant growth—as well as their understanding of student misconceptions and strategies for changing those ideas.
 “Teachers made gains over time in most of the knowledge areas and across most of the contexts,” reported Jean Flanagan, a research associate on the Project 2061 team.
 The results helped the team further refine their teacher support materials.

 The new unit, Toward High-School Biology: Understanding Growth in Living Things is being developed with a grant from the U.S. Department of Education’s Institute of Education Sciences.
 AAAS researchers and their BSCS colleagues are now completing a third revision of the materials, based on data from pilot tests during the program’s second year.
 Next, the group will complete a randomized trial with six teachers to further assess the unit’s promise as compared with conventional curriculum.
-Some small molecules (monomers), often containing carbon atoms arranged in chains or rings, can link together during chemical reactions to form large molecules (polymers) and water molecules.
-Monomers usually have groups of atoms at two places on the molecule that are important for linking many monomers together.

 Read three of the papers presented at the NARST meeting.